oswee/public-web/README.md

 # Oswee

+> UPDATE: This project are in broken stage and most likely will not be maintained anymore.

 This is Front-end App for a **personal** distributed microservices **pet-project**.

 This repository is part of several repositories of working solution.